JamesHodgkins/OpenDraft/README.md

 We welcome contributions to GreyhoundCAD!
 If you would like to contribute, please review the [contribution guidelines](./CONTRIBUTING.md) for more information.

-## Feedback and Support
+## Feedback, Support and Contact

-We value your feedback and appreciate any bug reports, feature requests, or general comments.
-Please open an issue in the [issue tracker](https://github.com/JamesHodgkins/GreyhoundCAD/issues) if you encounter any problems or have suggestions for improvement.
+If you have any queries or feedback regarding GreyhoundCAD, we would love to hear from you.
+Feel free to reach out to us through the following channels:

+If you encounter any problems or have suggestions for improvement it would help us if you create an issue in the [issue tracker](https://github.com/JamesHodgkins/GreyhoundCAD/issues)

+Email: You can also contact James via email at jhodgkins@proton.me.

+Don't hesitate to get in touch with us.
+We look forward to hearing from you!

 ## Acknowledgments